 Vienna Insider Walk.
-A courtyards walk through some of Vienna’s historic Pawlatschen houses lets you discover some of the most charming hidden attractions in Vienna and is one of my top Vienna travel tips.
+Exploring the courtyards of our historic Pawlatschen houses lets you discover some of the most charming attractions in Vienna.

-Sneaking into publicly acccessible historic courtyards takes you off the beaten track.
-Many of these courtyards are in a central location and shopping area, such as those in the first and seventh district.
+For one thing, sneaking into these courtyards takes you off the beaten track.
+Conveniently, many of them are in a central location and shopping area, such as those in the first and seventh district.

 What Are Pawlatschen?

-The atriums and Pawlatschen were common meeting places of the tenants in the 18th century, where laundry was dried and water was gathered from the well in the middle of the atrium.
+The atriums and Pawlatschen were common meeting places of the tenants in the 18th century.
+There, the residents dried their laundry and gathered water from the central well, or later the bassena basins.

 Guided Courtyards Tour